environmentalinformatics-marburg/rsdb/docs/_docs/server_installation.md

 java -version

 # install library connection GDAL to Java
+# If libgdal-java is not available for your os, you need to insert libgdal-java manually, see wiki below.
 sudo apt install libgdal-java

 # copy zip-archiv to a new folder